 Agribusiness Technology – Associate Degree

-Students will learn the principles of organization and management in agricultural businesses and the application of these principles in agricultural production.
+Students will learn the fundamentals of agriculture, focusing on crop production and business.
+Emphasis is placed on entrepreneurial and field training.
 Students will also learn the basic principles of our economic system and government policies and programs relating to agriculture.

-Graduates should qualify for a variety of jobs in agricultural businesses such as equipment, feed, and agricultural supply sales; store management; farm operations; and office management for agricultural products marketing firms.
+Graduates should qualify for a variety of jobs in agricultural businesses such as equipment, feed, and agricultural supply sales; store management; farm operations; wholesale and retail produce management; nursery operations; and environmental and agricultural education.

-This program leads to an Associate in Applied Science Degree.
+This program leads to a Diploma.
 To be eligible for graduation, the student must have satisfactorily completed the course requirements as outlined below.

 To qualify for admission into this program, the applicant must have a high school diploma or the equivalent.